The table below describes the stages to establish a trading account.

 Subject to the applicable designated threshold amount and minimum transfer amount (defined below), a lender and Fannie Mae may elect to exchange variation margin if there is a price differential on the lender’s open (unsettled) trades with Fannie Mae.

-A price differential exists if, at any time, with respect to a lender’s open trades with the Capital Markets Sales Desk, either party would incur a loss if it canceled the open trades and entered into replacement transactions (i.e., there is a difference between the current market price and the settlement price of the open trades).
+A price differential exists if, at any time, with respect to a lender’s open trades with the Capital Markets Pricing and Sales Desk, either party would incur a loss if it canceled the open trades and entered into replacement transactions (i.e., there is a difference between the current market price and the settlement price of the open trades).
 If a price differential exists, the party that would receive positive income from the cancellation of the open trades and entry into replacement transactions is “in the money,” and the party that would incur a cost from the cancellation of the open trades and entry into replacement transactions is “out of the money.”

-If there is a negative price differential for a lender’s open trades with the Capital Markets Sales Desk (i.e., on any trading day, the lender is “out of the money” with regard to the securities it has contracted to purchase or sell to Fannie Mae), then Fannie Mae may request that the lender wire cash to Fannie Mae, subject to the lender’s designated threshold amount and minimum transfer amount.
+If there is a negative price differential for a lender’s open trades with the Capital Markets Pricing and Sales Desk (i.e., on any trading day, the lender is “out of the money” with regard to the securities it has contracted to purchase or sell to Fannie Mae), then Fannie Mae may request that the lender wire cash to Fannie Mae, subject to the lender’s designated threshold amount and minimum transfer amount.

-If there is a positive price differential for a lender’s open trades with the Capital Markets Sales Desk (i.e., on any trading day, the lender is “in the money” with regard to the securities the lender has contracted to purchase or sell to Fannie Mae), then the lender may request that Fannie Mae wire cash to the lender, subject to Fannie Mae’s designated threshold amount and minimum transfer amount.
+If there is a positive price differential for a lender’s open trades with the Capital Markets Pricing and Sales Desk (i.e., on any trading day, the lender is “in the money” with regard to the securities the lender has contracted to purchase or sell to Fannie Mae), then the lender may request that Fannie Mae wire cash to the lender, subject to Fannie Mae’s designated threshold amount and minimum transfer amount.

 When calculating the price differential:

-any open trades between the lender and the Capital Markets Sales Desk will be disregarded if they have been assigned, submitted, transferred, or reported to a securities clearing organization (e.g., the Fixed Income Clearing Corporation) for clearing, netting, and/or settlement such that the open trade will be factored into the applicable margin requirements of such securities clearing organization; and
+any open trades between the lender and the Capital Markets Pricing and Sales Desk will be disregarded if they have been assigned, submitted, transferred, or reported to a securities clearing organization (e.g., the Fixed Income Clearing Corporation) for clearing, netting, and/or settlement such that the open trade will be factored into the applicable margin requirements of such securities clearing organization; and

 The designated threshold amount represents a level of unsecured exposure an “in the money” party will accept before making a margin call on the “out of the money” party.
 Fannie Mae’s designated threshold amount and a lender’s designated threshold amount shall each be $3,000,000, unless otherwise agreed to by the parties in writing and/or subject to the occurrence of a triggering event as discussed below.